 In July 2006, he served as the Commander of the 10th NASA Extreme Environment Mission Operations (NEEMO) mission, an undersea expedition at the National Oceanic & Atmospheric Administration's Aquarius habitat.

 From March to July, 2009, Dr. Wakata flew as the first resident ISS crew member from Japan and served as a Flight Engineer and the JAXA Science Officer on the crews of Expeditions 18, 19 and 20 as well as a Mission Specialist on STS-119 and STS-127 (2J/A).
 His duties during the four-and-half month flight included the installation of the S6 Truss, the final assembly of Kibo, a variety of experiment operation in science, engineering, art, and education, as well as ISS systems operations and maintenance.
 In addition, Dr. Wakata operated all of the current human space robotics systems - Canadarm on the Shuttle, Canadarm2, Dextre, and Kibo's robotic arm on the ISS.
 He became the first Japanese astronaut to fly aboard Soyuz TMA spacecraft on orbit.
 A veteran of three space flights, Dr. Wakata has logged a total of 159 days, 10 hours, 46 minutes and 5 seconds in space.

-In February 2011, he was assigned as a Flight Engineer of ISS Expedition 38 and the Commander of Expedition 39.
-He will be the first Japanese astronaut to command the ISS.
+In February 2011, he was assigned as a Flight Engineer for ISS Expedition 38 and Commander of Expedition 39.

 |Copyright 2007 Japan Aerospace Exploration Agency||Site Policy Help|